MMZK1526/mmzk-typeid/README.md

 It also serves as a (temporary) UUIDv7 implementation in Haskell, since there are no official ones yet.

-If you notice any issues or have any suggestions, please feel free to open an issue or contact me via email.
+If you notice any issues or have any suggestions, please feel free to open an issue.

 ## Highlights